aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/final-project/index.md

 You should send me documentation of the project via [MyCourses (link coming soon)](#).

 - a .pdf file that shortly explains your project (500–1000 words)
+  - If your project is combined with Physical Computing, it's also ok to just submit link to your final project page.
 - .zip archive of all of the files and code of your project
 - at least one image of the project as a separate file (.png or .jpg)
 - a short video capture of the project (can be screen capture or shot with a camera if there is some physical component).